 Comcast Holiday Spectacular schedule

-- The Comcast Holiday Spectacular debuts November 28 2019 and runs through January 1.
-The show begins at the top of the hour daily from 10 AM – 8 PM (not at 5 PM on weekdays).
+- The Comcast Holiday Spectacular debuts November 25 2021 and runs through January 1, 2022.
+The show begins at the top of the hour daily from 10 AM – 8 PM.

 View our Facebook album from previous year’s shows to see pictures from the Comcast Holiday Spectacular.

 Christmas Village in Philadelphia

 Christmas Village returns to LOVE park in 2021 for its 13th anniversary.
 It’s a Christmas season must visit!
 This year visit the traditional German market, Christmas decorations, live music and more.
 See Santa, enjoy children’s activities and shop and eat at 80 different vendors.
 Admission is free, with food, drink and shopping pay as you go.

 On top of the great shopping and dining experiences, Philadelphia’s Christmas Village visitors will enjoy the glorious Christmas Tree in Dilwort Park, St. Nikolaus Day, story time Mondays, theme days and weekends, a carousel, and other surprises!
 Dogs welcome too!

 Christmas Village in Philadelphia location